Kim DePaola Furious With ‘RHONJ’ Cast? ‘Bring It On. I Promise You Will Lose’

 Kim DePaola has never been a full-time housewife on The Real Housewives of New Jersey, but she has always made quite the impression on viewers.
 While some people hate her for being disrespectful and rude to the other ladies, others love her because she says things that none of the other ladies would ever say.
-A few years ago, Kim fuelled the stripper rumors that Melissa Gorga had worked as a dancer and she was partly to blame for the rift that was created between the ladies.
+A few years ago, Kim fuelled the stripper rumors that Melissa Gorga had worked as a dancer, and she was partly to blame for the rift that was created between the ladies.
 And it sounds like DePaola may be dealing with drama these days, as she expressed frustration on Instagram.

 @emmap07 you are always there for all of us !!!!
 We love u !!!!! #womenpower